 Picture this: You stroll down a gravel road towards your favorite coffee shop.
 The smell of wildflowers wafts through the air as you pass by rolling hills speckled with grazing cattle.
 When you arrive, the barista already knows your order and greets you by name with a broad smile.
 One of your patients walks in – he’s in a great mood.
 His back is feeling much better since he last saw you!
 He picks up your coffee tab, playfully smacks you on the back, and says goodbye as you head out to start your shift…

 While not all rural areas look exactly like this, it’s a common narrative.
-A whopping 90 percent of the United States is considered to be rural and suburban.
+A whopping 97 percent of the United States is considered to be rural and suburban.
 In Florida alone, the U.S. Census Bureau defines over 86% of the land mass as rural (having a population less than 50,000 people).

 There’s ample opportunity for medical professionals in these regions, and tons of benefits to ditching the hustle and bustle of urban life.
 Check out our top 5 reasons why rural areas are the best below!

 If the opening paragraph didn’t convince you already, how about some facts…if you decide to practice in an off-the-grid community, you may or may not be paid a higher salary.
 However, rural areas have significantly lower living costs.
 In small towns, medical professionals have the means to purchase large homes and own many acres of land.
 Beyond affordable housing, many of these locations offer good schools, low crime rates, and less stress.

 In small towns, most people know each other.
 There is a strong sense of community and comradery.
 When one person improves the life of another, news spreads like wildlife.
 For this reason, medical professionals are seen as heroes!
 Physicians in rural areas are free of quotas that dictate how many patients they can see per hour.
 This allows them to reconnect with the true roots of healthcare – helping those in need.
 In these locations, doctors and nurses are highly-respected.
 They are empowered to give each individual their deserved care and attention.

 However, working in a remote location is not only good for the patients – it’s also beneficial for YOUR health.
-People who live near green landscapes have decreased levels of psychological disorders compared to those in urban centres, as per a study by NASA.
-According to an additional study by the Victoria State Government.
-According to the study, participants also experienced a lower rate of sadness and depression.
-Compare this to the speeding cars, honking horns and wailing sirens that you find in big cities.
-It’s been shown that crowded streets like these negatively affect memory retention and make it challenging to focus.
+People who live near green landscapes have decreased levels of psychological disorders compared to those in urban centers, as per a study by NASA.
+According to an additional study by the Victoria State Government, participants also experienced a lower rate of sadness and depression.
+Compare this to the speeding cars, honking horns and wailing sirens that you find in big cities, which can cause sensory overload and make it difficult to function normally.
 However, if you decide to practice in a rural area you may be able to refuel your energy that was zapped away in the busy city!

 As mentioned, there is a deficit of healthcare workers in rural areas.
-As such, many governments and hospitals work hard to incentivise physicians to relocate to small towns.
+As such, many governments and hospitals work hard to incentivize physicians to relocate to small towns.
 Many medical professionals are faced with massive amounts of debt from school.
 The good news is that there are plenty of loan repayment/forgiveness options for practicing in Health Professional Shortage Areas (HPSA).
 To find a list of HPSAs, check out this resource offered by The Health Resources and Services Administration (HRSA).

-5. Wealth of experience
+Wealth of Experience

-Chances are that you’ll receive patients you would be unlikely to come across in urban centres.
+Chances are that you’ll receive patients you would be unlikely to come across in urban centers.
 Jobs that might otherwise be passed off to a specialist will come to you, allowing you to see a wider scope of illness and injury.
 Ultimately, by gaining experience in a rural setting, you’ll be able to advance faster up the ranks.